 compute?
 University of Indiana Bloomington, 2008, USA

-Lecturing at Mälardalen University, Sweden CDT403 Research Methods in Natural Sciences and Engineering.
+Lecturing at Mälardalen University in Sweden CDT403 Research Methods in Natural Sciences and Engineering.

 Space Shuttle Endeavour STS-123 liftoff (video by H. Zenil on March 11, 2008) This video recording was made from the vantage point of the Banana river, 6 miles from the Shuttle platform in a restricted area inside the Kennedy Space Center.
 The STS-123 was the 25th. flight to the International Space Station (ISS) and delivered a Japanese module and the Canadian Dextre robot.